Loucif-REMINI/polymer-model-analyses-of-chromatin-mFISH-data/README.md

 ## Usage

 To utilize the script, input your data in CSV format and execute the provided functions.
 The script will generate visualizations and summaries, offering a comprehensive overview of your multiplexed FISH data.
+The data used can be doewnloaded from Bogdan Bintu's repository : https://github.com/BogdanBintu/ChromatinImaging/tree/master/Data
 ## Publication Reference

 The script is based on the methodology outlined in the publication "Chromatin structure from high-resolution microscopy: scaling laws and microphase separation" by Remini et al. (2023).